NALTP/Rules/README.md

   - (3) The NALTP CRC may demand full access to a team's subreddit (including modmail), Discord, or other form of communication without needing to provide a reason, and shall be granted this access with speed.
   - (4) The CRC agrees that an attack against one or more of them on the subreddit, Discord, or any other public forum shall be considered an attack against them all and consequently they agree that, if such an attack occurs, each of them will assist the CRC Member or Members so attacked by taking forthwith, individually and in concert with the other CRC Members, such action as it deems necessary, including the use of armed force, to restore and maintain the security of the CRC.
   - (5) Any player who becomes banned from playing TagPro will be ineligible to play in NALTP.
 They may remain on the roster and resume playing when they are no longer banned from TagPro.
 Playing on an alternate account to avoid the ban will result in league punishment and referral to the TagPro Moderators.
+  - (6) Any player who becomes banned from the Competitive TagPro Discord server will be ineligible to play in NALTP.
+They may remain on the roster and resume playing when they are no longer banned from the server.
+Using an alternate Discord account to avoid the ban will result in league punishment and referral to the Competitive TagPro Discord Server Administrators.
-  - (6) The CRC has the right to interpret rules on a case-by-case basis for the sake of the league’s integrity and competitiveness.
+  - (7) The CRC has the right to interpret rules on a case-by-case basis for the sake of the league’s integrity and competitiveness.